kasperosterbye/pharo-elucidator/Readme.md

 The individual elucidation tools seperate the information gathering from rendering, but only in methods.
 It will require a refactoring of the individual elucidations if one want a different rendering.

-Having the information rendered in a webbrowser also accomodates for a developing situation with two screens, elucidation in webbrowser, and no overlap to the image.
+Having the information rendered in a webbrowser also accomodates for a developer with two screens, elucidation in webbrowser, and no overlap of the image.